 It was about the worst stand in Grays as it was underneath the stairs in the basement.
 But as time went on our customers found us there, and we built up a good business.
 I dropped Portobello Road and Bermondsey Market and felt much more comfortable - and certainly warmer - in Grays.

 A lot has happened since those early days under the Westway.
 In 2008 my son Matt built a simple website and started listing some of my items online.
-Little did we know that over the next several years The Antique Jewellery Company would grow to become the leading online destination for antique jewellery in the UK.
+Little did we know that over the next several years The Antique Jewellery Company would grow to become one of the world's leading online destinations for antique jewellery.

 Matt and I are now partners, Matt focusing more on the online and the direction of the business whilst I focus on what I love - buying jewellery and meeting wonderful customers from all over the world!
 Together we have very exciting plans for the future.